DMR-Database/dmr-database-data/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-# dmr-database-data
+# dmr-database-appdata
-DMR Database Data for App (Webapp,Android,Macos (soon ios,windows)
+DMR Database Data for App